Pumpkin pie is an essential part of the Thanksgiving holiday season for many of us.

 Gluten Free Vegan Pumpkin Pie – A delicious pie for those with food allergies; 193 calories and 5 Weight Watchers PointsPlus; from the talented Karina at Gluten Free Goddess.

 Impossibly Easy Pumpkin Pie - Volunteer to bring the pumpkin pie this Thanksgiving.
-This recipe is a snap–no crust to make; 215 calories and 6 Weight Watchers PointsPlus; found at Betty Crocker.
+This recipe is a snap–no crust to make; 145 calories and 4 Weight Watchers PointsPlus; found at Simple Nourished Living.

 Hungry Girls’ Too-Good-to-Deny Pumpkin Pie – With fiber one cereal crust this low calorie pie weighs in with just 133 calories and 4 WW PointsPlus; found at Hungry-Girl.